 Customer Lifetime Value (CLTV)

 The second challenge with ROAS is calculating the revenue generated by an ad campaign, especially if the customer keeps buying repeatedly.
-For example, a customer clicks on your ad and buys a product of $200.
+For example, a customer clicks on your ad and buys a product for $200.
 The same customer comes back again another time (probably monthly) to make a purchase.
 The Customer Lifetime Value of the customer over a year is $2,400, rather than the initial transaction of $200.
 But ROAS is only calculated on the initial purchase.
 This is because it is difficult to know if the customer will buy in the future and how much they will buy.

 This is where you need to estimate the CLTV for the customers that are coming in from your ad campaign.
 Customer Lifetime Value is the value of your customer over a period of your business relationship with them.
 Look into the historical data and see how much on average has been purchased by users who click on your ads.